MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 > [!NOTE]

-> Log on type for the agent/gateway, which is not yet upgraded  display *Service* as log on type, irrespective of the agent's current log on type.
-Once the agent is upgraded, the current log on type will be displayed.
+> Agent/gateway that is not yet upgraded, display Log on type as  *Service* in console .
+Once the agent/gateway is upgraded, the current log on type will be displayed.

 ## Enable service log on permission for Run As accounts